THE WEREWOLF OF NOTRE-DAME

 Ghostbusters 202X Created by Fritz Baugh and OgreBBQ

 Monsieur Lucien created by Randy and Jean-Marc Lofficier in the RGB episode "Ghostbusters In Paris" (RGB-76045; #230).
 This is also the source of the previous adventure and the Eiffel Tower information frequently cited.
 Lucien's given name of Jean-Marc is a tribute to Mr. Lofficier, who was not officially credited in the episode.
+Some of the description of the Pavillion office was drawn from the Lofficier's script for that episode.

 "Curse" type lycanthropes were introduced into the Ghostbusters universe by "No One Comes to Lupusville" by J. Micheal Straczynski (RGB-76025; #216) and "Poultrygeist" by Duane Capizzi and Steven Roberts (RGB-175002; #403)